dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: Also spent some time on a medium article on using python like decorators in JS and some examples of where it might be useful.

 **Link To Work**: [Sticky Nav](https://dhanushuuzumaki.github.io/Javascript30/d24-sticky-nav/)

+### Day 97: Apr-09-18 Monday
+**Today's Progress**: Learned some new stuff regarding JS's event handling.

+**Thoughts**: Nothing in particular... spent most of the time on MDN today after JS30.